fabiopuddu/augur-fermentorum/README.md

    * Human-friendly Sample name, ideally unique
    * Name of the BAM file
    * ERS Accession number; has to be unique in each line if not available can be a custom number in the format "ERS000000"

-* A folder containing all the BAM files to be analysed.
+* A folder containing the BAM files to be analysed.

+#### Fastq extraction:

+In the directory containing the BAM files run:

+`shell/extract-fastq.sh`

+This detects BAM or CRAM files in the current directory, converts them in the appropriate form (cram>bam>fastq) and sorts the files in the structure that is required by subsequent programs:

 #### Creation of the analysis folder structure:

-#### Fastq extraction and realignment to custom genomes:
+In the directory where the "samples.tsv" and "name conversion.tsv" files have been created run:

+`shell/create_folder_structure.sh <absolute/path/to/folder/with/BAM/files>`

+This will create symlinks to the appropriate BAM and fastq files.

+#### Realignment to custom genomes for Ty and 2µ counting and mating type estimation:

 #### Variant Calling